Updated: Apr 26, 2021

 Solomon gives us rich words of advice.
 We would do well to turn them into a self-evaluation!
 "A wise person is prudent; a foolish person is gullible."
 "A wise person cares about consequences; a fool does not."
 "A wise person looks beyond the mask; a foolish person is satisfied with appearances."
 "A wise person trusts God; a fool trusts himself."

-This article began as a look at a Bible study of Proverbs 14:8-15, "Living Wisely".
-As a warning, I have changed the headings for three of the four sections because I think my word choices better reflect the actual intent of the verses.
+As a warning, I have changed the headings for three of the four sections from the original Bible study because I think my word choices better reflect the actual intent of the verses.

 Folk Wisdom.
 Everywhere!